sciactive/nymphjs/README.md

 ## [Client](packages/client)

-The Nymph Client allows you to query and push data to a Nymph REST server from the browser.
+The Nymph Client allows you to query and push data to a Nymph REST server from the browser or Node.js.
 You can also subscribe to entities and queries on a Nymph PubSub server and be notified of changes.

 ## [Node Client](packages/client-node)

-The Nymph Node Client let's you do everything the Nymph Client does, but from Node.JS instead of the browser.
+This package is no longer needed, because Node.js since version 22 provides both `fetch` and `WebSocket`.
+Instead, use the [regular Nymph.js client package](https://www.npmjs.com/package/@nymphjs/client).

 ## [Tilmeld](packages/tilmeld)